Hong Kong: Cliffside mansions at risk of collapse after record rains

 The hazards have been heightened by climate change.

-Three houses appeared to be at high risk of falling off the cliff, based on photographs, and one was found to contain structures that were been built without approval from the authorities.
+Three houses appeared to be at high risk of falling off the cliff, based on photographs, and one was found to contain structures built without approval from the authorities.

 There was also "some breach of the leases and unlawful occupation", authorities said.